Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: Introduction

+To overcome these challenges, we develop a spectral approach centered on the strained operator itself.
+Rather than treating the strained part as an external source and evolving the error only with the unperturbed honeycomb operator, we keep $\mL^{(\varepsilon)}$ as the generator of the wave dynamics.
+The relevant spectral windows of $\mL^{(\varepsilon)}$ are compared with those of $\mL^{(0)}$ through norm-resolvent estimates, regularized spectral projections, and functional calculus.
+This allows us to isolate the near-Dirac contribution, transfer it to the unperturbed Bloch representation where the effective Dirac equation cancels the leading resonant term, and control the remaining spectral components.
+The method is particularly suited to the present problem because the highest-order part of the perturbation is kept inside the principal operator rather than being moved to the source term in the error equation.
+We expect this strategy to be useful for other linear systems involving higher-order perturbations.

+For the zero-potential case, we do not estimate the singular low-energy wave kernel directly.
+Instead, we introduce an auxiliary low-energy response that captures the leading forced dynamics on the low-energy spectral subspace.
+This shows that the secular growth produced by a direct Duhamel estimate is artificial: the oscillation at $\sqrt{E_D}$ cancels the leading low-energy behavior.
+This auxiliary construction closes the approximation on the long time scale $t=O(\varepsilon^{-1})$.

-The rest of the article is organized as follows. \Cref{SecDPSO} serves as a preliminary, where we review the notions of Floquet-Bloch theory, the honeycomb structure and the Dirac points, and place some basic facts about the operator $\mL^\bracketeps$.
-In \Cref{SecMR}, we formulate the main setups and theorems together with talking about the technical difficulties, followed by the proofs in \Cref{SecDFEE,SecCR,SecTS0}.
+The rest of the article is organized as follows. \Cref{SecDPSO} serves as a preliminary, where we review the notions of Floquet-Bloch theory, the honeycomb structure and the Dirac points, and record some basic facts about the operator $\mL^\bracketeps$.
+In \Cref{SecMR}, we formulate the main setups and theorems and discuss the main analytical difficulties, followed by the proofs in \Cref{SecDFEE,SecCR,SecTS0}.
 To be more precise, in \Cref{SecDFEE} we decompose the equation satisfied by the error and handle the straightforward parts, while in \Cref{SecCR} we deal with the resonance source.
-These two sections together complete the proof of the first case $V>0$.
+These two sections together complete the proof of the first case $V\ge0,V \not \equiv 0$.
 The second case $V \equiv 0$ is treated in \Cref{SecTS0}. \Cref{SecDDE} is devoted to discussing transformations of the effective Dirac equation and the derivation of Landau levels.
-In addition, computations of asymptotic expansions, which are tedious, can be found in Appendices \ref{AppAEO} and \ref{AppAEEE}.
-Finally, we also include the Schr\"odinger equation case in Appendix \ref{AppSE}, for complement.
+In addition, the detailed computations of asymptotic expansions can be found in Appendices \ref{AppAEO} and \ref{AppAEEE}.
+Finally, we also include the Schr\"odinger equation case in Appendix \ref{AppSE}, for completeness.

 The following notations and conventions are used in this article. \begin{enumerate} \item We use bold letters such as $\bx,\bv,\bk,\bY,\boldsymbol{\alpha}$ et al. to represent values with multiple components.
 For example, $\bx=(x_1,x_2)^T$ are the coordinates in $\rN^2$, and $\bv_1,\bv_2$ are some specific vectors. $\boldsymbol{\alpha}$ is a vector-valued function with components $\alpha_1$ and $\alpha_2$. $\mathbf{0}$ is the zero element of $\rN^2$ or $\zN^2$. \item $C^\infty$ is the space of smooth functions. $C_b^\infty$ consists of smooth functions such that all of their derivatives are bounded. $C_c^\infty$ are smooth functions that are compactly supported. $\mathcal{S}(\rN^2)$ is the Schwartz space and $\mathcal{S}'(\rN^2)$ is the tempered distribution. \item For a Lebesgue measurable set $M \subset \rN^2$, we use $|M|$ to denote its Lebesgue measure. \item $L^2(\rN^2)$ and $H^s(\rN^2),W^{N,1}(\rN^2),s \in \nN$ are standard Sobolev spaces, and we also drop the base space $\rN^2$ for simplicity. \item In the rest of the article, $\nabla = (\partial_{y_1},\partial_{y_2})^T$ is the gradient operation. $\nabla \cdot$ is the divergence operation.
 Differentials with respect to the slow spatial variable $\bY$ will be denoted by $\nabla_\bY = (\partial_{Y_1},\partial_{Y_2})^T$.
 For a map $\mathbf{F} = (F_1,F_2):\rN^2 \to \rN^2$, we use $D\mathbf{F}$ to denote its differential $D\mathbf{F} = (\partial_j F_i)_{ij}$. \item If $S$ is a self-adjoint operator and $f$ is a Borel-measurable function on $\rN$, we use $f(S)$ to denote the Borel functional calculus. \item The Pauli matrices